 What is your students-to-instructor ratio?
 How large are your groups?The student-to-staff ratio in our programs ranges from four to eight students per instructor, depending on the grade level.
 In most classes, especially for the lower grades, students work in teams of two to learn teamwork.
 This encourages the students to speak out and discuss their ideas.

-Absolutely.
+Can your program keep an advanced student challenged and engaged?Absolutely.
 With our year-round robotics and technology education programs, we facilitate challenges for skill levels ranging from novice to experienced, with the goal of providing technical challenges that will stretch each child's potential.
 Some of our programs provide advanced engineering and computer science concepts that are challenging even to college engineering students.

-All of our programs are application/project-based and designed to promote higher-order thinking.
+What do you mean by tailoring talented students?All of our programs are application/project-based and designed to promote higher-order thinking.
 Our projects are geared for students who:

-If we need to cancel meetings or classes because of inclement weather:
+What happens when classes are canceled due to inclement weather?If we need to cancel meetings or classes because of inclement weather:

 How do you accomodate students with allergies or other medical issues?To protect students with food allergies, we follow a careful food protocol.

-Problem-based learning is an approach that challenges students to learn by solving problems.
+How do Problem-Based Learning and Open-ended Challenges help my child?Problem-based learning is an approach that challenges students to learn by solving problems.
 This is one of the best ways to stimulate thinking and also drives understanding.
 Just as important, it encourages students to take responsibility for their own learning.
 Open-ended challenges and goal-oriented projects inherently require a PBL approach, which makes learning truly effective.
 Students constantly exercise lateral thinking, and learn that there is no a single way to solve a problem.
 What makes it rewarding and fun is working hands-on to figure out the most effective solution.
 In doing so, students develop problem-solving and critical thinking skills without even noticing all the hard work they are doing.
 Robotics is an excellent tool for this type of learning because it is a visible, tangible application.
 Our instructors are trained to grab students' interest and run with it to sustain their interest, inherently stimulating and strengthening their problem-solving and mathematics skills.

-All our programs are divided into complexity levels.
+When will my child be able to the next level or to an advanced group?All our programs are divided into complexity levels.
 Students are allowed to advance to the next level only when they demonstrate a better-than-satisfactory level of understanding at their current level.
 We do not follow a social promotion model.
 By the same token, students will not be confined to a class if they demonstrate a level of understanding well beyond the rest of the class.
 Even within a term, when such a situation arises, we proactively contact parents to recommend that their children be moved up to the most appropriate level.
 Our advanced groups are reserved for students who have demonstrated a mastery of many lower levels.

-No, we provide robotics kits at the center.
+Am I required to purchase a robotic kit to join roboclub?No, we provide robotics kits at the center.
 SR does not require children to have their own kits unless they have chosen to advance to more sophisticated projects or participate in competition.
 All SR-provided materials must remain at the center.
 Parents may choose to purchase a kit for use at home.
 Many of our young students demonstrate that they can retain a great deal of basic knowledge and apply it with ease without owning a kit for practice at home.
 Others have great difficulty applying what they have learned even if they have their own kits.
 Students who have difficulty at the beginning often find that practicing at home drastically improves their performance.
 A robotics kit along with the proper software costs about $400.
 Students who continue with Storming Robots for more than two or three terms have generally demonstrated a sustained interest in robotics that would make investment in a kit worthwhile.
 Parents of children who are new to robotics may well wish to wait to see if their children have a long-term interest before making such an investment.
 SR collects information from parents who are interested in selling their old Mindstorms sets at a lower cost.
 Please contact our office for further information.
 Please contact our office via Contact us for further information.

-At Storming Robots, we bring system engineering to the grade-school level.
+How is SR's Robotics Club different from many other robotics programs?At Storming Robots, we bring system engineering to the grade-school level.
 Many of our students join us when they are in elementary school and continue with SR until they leave for college, often traveling up to an hour each way to participate in our programs.
 We provide an application-based learning structure that encourages creative thinking, a skill that helps students transition smoothly to college and stay competitive in any career they choose.
 Our model prepares students to advance in college engineering studies, such as computer science, artificial intelligence, computer engineering, and mechanical engineering.
-The achievements of our Roboclub members in tournaments are a testament to the effectiveness of our model.
+The achievements of our Robotics Club members in tournaments are a testament to the effectiveness of our model.
 Our programs offer a continuous learning roadmap that students follow from grade 4 to 12.
 Programs for students in grades 8 to 12 usually involve projects that require algorithmic and computational thinking and analysis.
 We provide detailed guidance for students who have been with us for several years, creating individualized roadmaps for their four years in high school based on their personal learning style, interests, strengths and weaknesses.
 We have found that this helps students to define themselves clearly and boosts their competitiveness in the college application process.

 Will my child be able to join competition teams after a few terms?Only those who have met the given criteria.
 As students entering high school years, the requirements will be much more demanding, especially in their software development/design , problems solving, and trouble shooting skills, as well as teamwork.
 Entering competitions with Storming Robots is at the Administration's discretion.